"Newspaper Eat" Means "Not Tasty": A Taxonomy and Benchmark for Coded Language in Real-World Chinese Online Reviews: Downstream Benchmark Tasks

 \paragraph{Experimental Setups.} We formulated coded language classification as a multi-label classification task, where a review may apply multiple coded language strategies to encode its message.
 Our prompts provide concise definitions of each coded-language category along with a few-shot representative examples.
 Given a review, models are instructed to produce a structured output with three fields: (1) classes, a list of coded-language categories applied in the review; (2) evidence, a list of exact text spans copied from the review that support the classification; and (3) a brief explanation justifying the decision.
 The output classes and the evidence of the coded span would be empty if no coded language is detected.
 Models are evaluated against annotations derived from our taxonomy and measured using precision, recall, and F$_1$ score.

 \paragraph{Results.} We reported the results of the coded-language classification using DeepSeek-V3.2.
 Results for other models are provided in the Appendix \ref{sec:additional_classification}.
 Table \ref{tab:classification_by_class} reports multi-label classification performance across coded language categories.
-Performance varies by category, given an imbalance in data sizes across categories.
+To account for class imbalance, we reported per-class performance metrics, allowing a granular assessment across categories.
 Cipher expressions achieved the highest F$_1$ and precision, indicating that they are easier to identify than other categories.
 Cross-Lingual Phonetic Encoding had the highest recall but lowest precision and F$_1$, which tells that the model can not identify this category clearly.
-This might be influenced by its limited sample size.
-The homophones, phonetic, orthographic, and emoji substitutions achieved F$_1$ scores ranging from 0.42 to 0.59, indicating that these phenomena remained challenging for current models.
+This might be influenced by the limited sample size of the Cross-Lingual Phonetic Encoding Category.
+The Homophones, Phonetic, Orthographic, and Emoji Substitutions achieved F$_1$ scores ranging from 0.42 to 0.59, indicating that these phenomena remained challenging for current models.